dissys/vprwiki/README.md

   * Donor Participation Role: http://identifiers.org/psimi/MI:0842

 # Examples
-Below you can find complete examples, using the Java web service client API or using the web service directly via the command line CURL command.
+Below you can find complete examples, using the Java web service client API or using the web service directly via the command line CURL tool.
+As a result of each exmaple, an SBML model is generated.
+This model can be simulated using the COPASI tool.
 ## Ex1: A simple genetic production - disconnected
 This example shows how to create a simple genetic circuit that encodes for a protein.
-### Ex1: Using the VPR2-WS Client
+### Ex1: Using the VPR2-WS Client API
 ```java
 String design="prom1:prom;rbs1:rbs;cds1:cds;ter1:ter";
 WebTarget target=VPRWebServiceClient.getVPRWebServiceTarget(VPR_WS);